millanek/tutorials/WPSG2022/README.md

 854 S18 S19 S06   1.000000 3.01176e-314        NaN 7.35210e-06 179777  1.5    0
 920 S18 S19 S07   1.000000 3.01176e-314        NaN 7.33584e-06 179771  1.5    0
 ```
 These nine cases arise because there is amost no incomplete lineage sorting among these trios almost all sites are `BBAA` - e.g. 179922 sites for the first trio, while the count for `ABBA` is only 1.5 and for `BABA` it is 0 .
 The D statistic is calculated as D = (ABBA-BABA)/(ABBA+BABA), which for the first trio would be D = (1.5-0)/(1.5+0)=1.
 So, the lesson here is that the D statistic is very sensitive to random fluctuations when there is a small number of ABBA and BABA sites.
 One certainly cannot take the D value seriously unless it is supported by a statistical test suggesting that the D is significanly different from 0.
 In the most extreme cases above, the p-value could not even be calculated, becuase there were so few sites.
 Those definitely do not represent geneflow.
 But in one case we see a p value of 0.00353794.
 Well, that looks significant, if one considers the traditional 0.05 cutoff.
 So, again, how is this possible in a dataset simulated with no geneflow?
+You can use the following R command to plot the distribution of p-values.

 ```R
 plot(D_BBAA_noGF$p.value, ylab="p value",xlab="trio number",ylim=c(0,0.05))
 ```
 <p align="center"><img src="img/no_geneflow_Pvals.png" alt="DstatNoGF-Pvals\*" width="600"></p>

 In fact, there are many p values that are &lt;0.05.
 For those who have a good understanding of statistics this will be not be suprising.
 This is because [p values are uniformly distributed](https://neuroneurotic.net/2018/10/29/p-values-are-uniformly-distributed-when-the-null-hypothesis-is-true/) when the null hypopthesis is true.
-Therefore, we expect 5% of the (or 1 in 20) p-values, they will be &lt;0.05.
+Therefore, we expect 5% (or 1 in 20) of the p-values to be &lt;0.05.
 If we did a 1140 tests, we can expect 57 of them to be &lt;0.05.
 Therefore, any time we conduct a large amount of statistical tests, we should apply a multiple testing correction - commonly used is the Benjamini-Hochberg (BH) correction which controls for the [false discovery rate](https://en.wikipedia.org/wiki/False_discovery_rate).

 ```R
 plot(p.adjust(D_BBAA_noGF$p.value,method="BH"), ylab="p value",xlab="trio number",ylim=c(0,0.05))